 Dr Sereima Bale was born on the remote Island of Koro in Fiji, one of 5 children.
 She was able to study in Suva and ultimately progress onto the medical course at Fiji School of Medicine.
 She then attended the Western Pacific Anaesthetic Training Course (WPATC) in Manila, Philippines, where she completed her Postgraduate Diploma in Anaesthesia, a course then run through the WFSA.

-Dr Bale has been a senior lecturer in anaesthesia at the University of Fiji for over 20 years, where, amongst many other accolades, she was responsible for the establishment of a Diploma of Anaesthesia (DA) and the Masters of Medicine (MMed) Anaesthesia.
+Dr Bale has been a senior lecturer in anaesthesia at the Fiji National University (FNU) for over 20 years, where, amongst many other accolades, she was responsible for the establishment of a Diploma of Anaesthesia (DA) and the Masters of Medicine (MMed) Anaesthesia.
 She has provided 48 years of continuous service as an Anaesthetist in Fiji, and is currently Consultant Anaesthetist at the Colonial War Memorial Hospital (CWMH), Suva.
 In 2012, Dr Bale was honoured as one of the first members of the CWMH Hall of Fame for Perioperative Medical Services.

 She has been instrumental in introducing Primary Trauma Care training in the Pacific, has been closely involved with the Australian Society of Anaesthetists (ASA) Pacific Fellowship program since 2003, and has also supported many other courses including the SAFE Obstetrics course.
 She works closely with the ASA Overseas Development and Education Committee (ODEC) and formed the Pacific Society of Anaesthetists.
 She is also clinical advisor to the Australian Department of Foreign Affairs and Trade-supported organisation, “Strengthening Specialized Clinical Services in the Pacific” (SSCIP).
 In August 2003 a new program was introduced with her assistance to enable trainees in their final 5th year of training from Australia to spend three months in the Pacific Fellowship.
 This was accredited with the Australian and New Zealand College of Anaesthetists and continues today as the Sereima Bale Pacific Fellowship.